BiRdQA: A Bilingual Dataset for Question Answering on Tricky Riddles: Related Work

 \section{Related Work}

 To the best of our knowledge, RiddleSense \cite{lin-etal-2021-riddlesense} is the most similar dataset to ours.
 It contains 5.7k English riddles and also comes in a multiple-choice format.
-However, we argue that our work is different in that \begin{itemize} \item BiRdQA contains bilingual riddles and thus can facilitate a cross-lingual study of riddles. \item BiRdQA provides Wikipedia introduction for each candidate to promote future research on commonsense reasoning for riddles. \item We generate distractors in an automated fashion with quality guarantee and less human efforts.
-It can work for English, Chinese and other languages as long as pretrained word embeddings are available. \item The bias in BiRdQA-en is much weaker than RiddleSense.
-A BERT-Base model simply achieves an accuracy of 42.21\% even without question input on RiddleSense, compared with only 21.44\% on BiRdQA-en. \item RiddleSense makes use of ConceptNet for distractor generation, which is potentially unfair for non-ConceptNet-based models and can limit future research directions\footnote{The leaderboard of CommonsenseQA, which also generate distractors with ConceptNet, does not accept submissions of models that make use of ConceptNet.}. \end{itemize} We further provide a detailed comparison of BiRdQA-en and RiddleSense in Appendix \ref{appendix:comp}.
+However, we argue that our work is different in that 1) BiRdQA contains bilingual riddles and thus can facilitate a cross-lingual study of riddles.
+2) BiRdQA provides Wikipedia introduction for each candidate to promote future research on commonsense reasoning for riddles.
+3) We generate distractors in an automated fashion with quality guarantee and less human efforts.
+It can work for English, Chinese and other languages as long as pretrained word embeddings are available.
+4) The bias in BiRdQA-en is much weaker than RiddleSense.
+A BERT-Base model simply achieves an accuracy of 42.21\% even without question input on RiddleSense, compared with only 21.44\% on BiRdQA-en.
+5) RiddleSense makes use of ConceptNet for distractor generation, which is potentially unfair for non-ConceptNet-based models and thus restricts future research directions.
+We further compare BiRdQA-en with RiddleSense in Appendix \ref{appendix:comp}.

 \citet{tan2016solving} has studied on the solution and generation of Chinese \textit{character} riddle, which present challenge regarding the structure of Chinese character rather than the meaning of the answer.
-But BiRdQA-zh explicitly excludes this type of Chinese riddle (Appendix \ref{appendix-data}).
+But BiRdQA-zh explicitly excludes this type of Chinese riddle (Appendix~\ref{appendix-data}).

 There are also commonsense-based QA datasets such as COSMOS QA \cite{huang2019cosmos} and CommonsenseQA \cite{talmor-etal-2019-commonsenseqa}.
 However, solving riddle requires more than just commonsense knowledge.
 While normal commonsense questions navigate the readers to the right direction for the answer, riddles tend to mislead them on purpose.
 Besides, the machine needs to understand the figurative and ambiguous effect of the riddle language.
 Therefor, riddle is a great benchmark for higher-order understanding of natural language and broader intelligence.